Supply Chain Management and Logistics

 *

-Courses from a graduate minor can be substituted for courses on the list of approved electives.
-Also, students with interest for research can substitute courses from the LeBow doctoral program in Operations & Business Analytics.
+Students with interest for research can substitute courses from the LeBow doctoral program in Operations & Business Analytics.
 Other substitutions must be approved by academic advisor and department.

 Sample Plan of Study